CISOfy/handbook/README.md

 ## Workplace
 There is no reason to have your desk cluttered with papers and other stuff.
 The brain of humans work best when things are structured and ordered.
 For this reason a clean desk helps you focusing on the right things, keeping distractions to a minimum.

+## Communications
+Currently our main communications channel is email and direct calls (via Hangouts, Skype, or phone).
+Due to development and possible sensitive details we discuss, other communication channels can not be used.

 ## Travel
 Travelling can be joy, or a pain.
 Check first with your manager what we can do regarding travelling and accomodations like hotel nights.